 11.13 Jurisdiction.
 Each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with the Contract or its subject matter or formation.

-Registered Address: Norie Limited, Innovation Centre, Keckwick Lane, Darebury.
+Registered Address: Custerian Limited, Innovation Centre, Keckwick Lane, Darebury.
 WA4 4FS.